zio/zio-zmx/docs/metrics/statsd.md

 This will start the datadog collector within docker and we have a unix socket to report our datagrams to.

-The next step is to create a UDP socket where our appilaction can report its datagrams to.
+The next step is to create a UDP socket where our application can report its datagrams to.
 For our example we have chosen `socat` to forward
 UDP traffic to our unix socket:

 ```